 Life insurance is one of those things that most people feel they need, and Financial Advisors and telemarketers love selling it as it’s probably quite an easy sell.
 A small monthly cost which when you die will turn into a nice large lump sum payment to your family left behind.
 It’s one of those things which can really play with your emotions and seems like something that everybody definitely needs.
+So who needs life insurance?
+Do you need life insurance?

 Why would you need life insurance?